po1sigala/live/02-Lesson-Plans/Full-Time/12-Week/01-Day/01-Day-LessonPlan.md

 ## Instructor Notes

+* Today's class will be focused on introducing students to the requirements for project 3.

-* Today students will begin work on their final projects.
+* Students will also begin work on their final projects.
 These projects are student-driven; they will be responsible for forming their own teams, brainstorming app ideas, and developing a full-stack MERN app.

 * Encourage students to start forming groups and brainstorming ideas for their apps, and be prepared to help anyone who is struggling to find a group or project idea.

-* Today's class will be focused on introducing students to the requirements for project 3.

-* Students will begin work on their final project.

 * Leverage the TAs to help any groups lagging behind during the lesson.
 We want to give students as much time to brainstorm project ideas as possible.